kot-1999/BE-express/README.md

 ## TODO list

 - Implement tests for google OAuth
-- Implement soft deletion for database raws
-- Implement email service
-- Implement forgot password alongside with Bearer token extraction from headers
 - Implement seeders for database
 - Create centralized point of access to DB
 - Implement Sentry monitoring
 - Implement logging via winston or familiar library
 - Add storage for session keys
-- Add Redis caching of endpoints
+- Add middleware for caching of endpoints
 - Create GitHub actions
+- Send analytics to google ads

 ## License
 This project is licensed under the Apache-2.0 License.